pshihn/windtalk/README.md

 ### Bidirectional

-Code in an iFrame can be invoked from the parent Window, but also the other way around.
-Any one can invoke the exposed object if they have a reference to the Window.
+Code in an iFrame can be invoked from the parent Window, and vice versa.
+Any one can invoke the exposed object if they have a reference to the Window object.

 ## Install